distribution/distribution/doc/spec/api.md

    256 characters.

-These name requirements _only_ apply to the registry API and should accept a superset of what is supported by other docker ecosystem components.
+These name requirements _only_ apply to the registry API and should accept a superset of what is supported by other Docker ecosystem components.

-All endpoints should support aggressive http caching, compression and range headers, where appropriate.
+All endpoints should support aggressive HTTP caching, compression and range headers, where appropriate.
 The new API attempts to leverage HTTP semantics where possible but may break from standards to implement targeted features.